General Event Information

 TRANSPORT: GETTING TO YOUR START LINE

-There is one start line for the two trail run/walks and two start lines for the two Mountain Bike options.
+There is one start line for the two trail run/walks and three start lines for the Mountain Bike options.
 All event options finish at the Powderhorn Chateau, Ohakune.
-You may travel to your start line using your own vehicle or by pre-purchasing event bus/bike transport.
+60km, 25km and run/walk entrants may travel to their start line using their own vehicle or by pre-purchasing event bus/bike transport (MUST BE BOOKED BEFORE MIDNIGHT SUNDAY 17TH FEB).
 Travel time from Ohakune to the MTB 80km and 60km start at the Tukino Ski Field Road is around 45 minutes.
 Travel time from Ohakune to the MTB 25km start and both Run/Walk course start lines is around 20 minutes.